 To set a monthly budget, you need to know how much money you're earning.
-Make sure you include all income like salary, interest, pension, and any other sources.
+Make sure you include all income like salary from a part-time job, interest, pension and any other sources.

 3. Estimate Expenses

 Reevaluate needs and wants when determining monthly fixed and flexible expenses.